 Location

-This position is based in Rhode Island, with occasional travel to other locations in New England.
+This position is based in New Hampshire with occasional travel to other locations in New England.
 It is a hybrid role, requiring on-site work as needed and upon request.
-All applicants must currently reside in Rhode Island.
+All applicants must currently reside in New Hampshire.

 Essential Duties and Responsibilities